cmhouston/excl-mobile/README.md

 # <a name="enhancingExCL"></a> Enhancing the ExCL App #

-EDIT

-At the beginning of the design process, the joint Pariveda and CMH team held a user story workshop, which generated many desired features for the app.
+ExCL was created from a list of user stories involving enhancing the experience of a museum user.
+Many of these user stories have not yet been implemented.
 The user stories that we didn't get to are listed under the "Could Haves" sprint in our [JIRA account](https://cmhexcl.atlassian.net).
 There are many other enhancements that are not new features, but instead changes to the current app.
 Below is a short description of each major area of suggested enhancements.

 ## UX Enhancements to Current Features ##